Michael East (1580-1648) was an English composer and

 We are very excited to have commissioned a new piece by composer Jill Jarman to sum up the journey of the fantasias from Desperavi to Amavi.
 Four hundred years after East's own 1618 book for voices and viols, Jill is setting a verse by the poet Sir Henry Wotton, whose words East uses elsewhere in his output, and which perfectly encapsulate the journey from Despair to Love.

-Recording took place in August, and we are eagerly awaiting the final edits - watch this space!!
+The master disc has been accepted by BIS and we are awaiting a release date - watch this space!!
 You can hear sneak previews here: